Petty, longest-serving member, resigns from Fayetteville City Council

 Petty often cited combating climate change as a top priority.
 He serves as chairman of the council's Transportation Committee and has advocated for multimodal transportation in the city.

-Petty is a self-employed developer with the Infill Group.
-He has bachelor of science in mathematics and political science from the University of Arkansas, Fayetteville.
+He is a self-employed developer with the Infill Group.
+He has a bachelor of science degree in mathematics and political science from the University of Arkansas.

-In the letter, Petty said serving on the council for almost 13 years has been "an incredible learning experience."
-He encouraged more people to consider a role in public service.
+The pandemic served as a major motivating factor for Petty to seek reelection, he said in an email Monday.
+The pandemic impacted his business, and he had more time to devote to the council, he said.

-"Though this is a big change, I will always seek out ways I can contribute because I was raised to always stand up for our values and my convictions.
-I believe many people in Fayetteville share this ethos," he said.
-"It's become cliche to say the world is changing and we will only get to the other side together, but it's true."
+"Now the outbreaks are settling, and my private sector city planning business is growing again," Petty said.
+"Our team is launching a new product, and, while I do hope to grow the business locally, I still have to travel to be on site for prospecting and servicing clients."

 Petty's vacancy will not occur until Oct.
 25, therefore, the first regular council meeting after that date will be Nov.
 2, Assistant City Attorney Blake Pennington said.